 Equilibrium: Meaning of equilibrium, concept of dynamic equilibrium.

-Equilibrium involving chemical processes: Law of chemical equilibrium, equilibrium constants (K p and K c ) and their significance, significance of ∆G and ∆G" in chemical equilibria, factors affecting equilibrium, concentration, pressure, temp., effect of catalyst, Le Chatelier’s principle.
+Equilibrium involving chemical processes: Law of chemical equilibrium, equilibrium constants (Kp and Kc ) and their significance, significance of ∆G and ∆G" in chemical equilibria, factors affecting equilibrium, concentration, pressure, temperature, effect of catalyst, Le Chatelier’s principle.

-Chemical Kinetics: Introduction, commercial importance of rate studies, Order of a reaction, factors deciding the order of a reaction-relative concentrations of the reactants and mechanism of the reaction.
-First order reaction – eq. for rate constant derivation, units.
+Chemical Kinetics: Introduction, Commercial importance of rate studies, Order of a reaction, factors deciding the order of a reaction-relative concentration of the reactants and mechanism of the reaction.
+First-order reaction – eq. for rate constant derivation, units.
 Half-life period, relation between half-life period and order of a reaction, numerical problems.
 Determination of the order of a reaction by the graphical and the Ostwald’s isolation method.
-Zero order, fractional order and pseudo first order reactions with illustrations.
+Zero order, fractional-order and pseudo first-order reactions with illustrations.
 Effect of temperature on the rate of a reaction,

 temperature coefficient of a reaction.
 Arrhenius interpretation of the energy of activation and temperature dependence of the rate of reaction.
 Arrhenius Equation.
 Influence of catalyst on energy profile.
 Numerical problems on energy of activation.